inko-lang/inko/docs/source/getting-started/pattern-matching.md

 reference.

-For a list of available patterns and their syntax, refer to the [pattern matching syntax section](syntax.md#pattern-matching).
+For a list of available patterns and their syntax, refer to the [pattern matching syntax section](../guides/syntax.md#pattern-matching).

 ## Literals and constants

-Pattern matching against literals is supported for values of type `Int`, `String` and `Float`.
+Pattern matching against literals is supported for values of type `Int`, `Bool`, and `String`.
 We can also use constants to specify the pattern:

 ```inko
 match 3 {